k4u5hik/astro-kaushik-blog/src/content/blog/api-basics.md

 });
 ```

-Press the button and you should see a random dog fact appear on the screen.
+**Step 3:** Press the button and you should see a random dog fact appear on the screen.
 You can press the button again to get a new fact.

 With apis access you can display the data, store, sort, filter it, combine with other apis and perform calculations to update the DOM.